 The following stakeholder submissions were provided to the NSW Resource Regulator in response to the Mining and Petroleum Competence Board's proposal to increase the experience requirements.
 This is for people applying for a certificate of competence for statutory functions at a mine or petroleum site required under the Work Health and Safety Mines and Petroleum Sites Regulation 2014.

-Submissions have been published in full where consent was given.
-Personal information was redacted as requested.
+Submissions have been published in full where consent has been given.
+Personal information has been redacted if requested.